Understanding the 5 Types of Construction Project Costs

 • Design Changes: Last-minute alterations or corrections to design that lead to additional expenses.

-The sudden appearance of unforeseen costs can introduce severe risks to the project:
+The sudden appearance of unforeseen costs can introduce severe risks to the project.
+These issues are central to construction cost overrun risk and must be accounted for in early-stage planning:

 • Budget Overflows: These costs can quickly inflate the budget, leading to financial strain.